imagej/imagej.github.io/pages/BigWarp.md

 description: test description
 ---

+{% include component-stats content=':sc.fiji:bigwarp\_fiji' %}Bigwarp is
-Bigwarp is a tool for manual, interactive, landmark-based deformable image alignment.
-It uses the [BigDataViewer](BigDataViewer "wikilink") for visualization and navigation, and uses a [Thin Plate Spline](wikipedia:Thin_plate_spline "wikilink") implemented {% include github org='saalfeldlab' repo='bigwarp' label='in' %} to build a deformation from point correspondences.
+a tool for manual, interactive, landmark-based deformable image alignment.
+It uses the [BigDataViewer](BigDataViewer "wikilink") for visualization and navigation, and uses a [Thin Plate Spline](wikipedia:Thin_plate_spline "wikilink") implemented {% include github org='saalfeldlab' repo='bigwarp' label='in Java' %} to build a deformation from point correspondences.

 The interface enables landmark pair placement and displays the effects